 Grapefruit and Medicines: A Possible Deadly Mix?

 Love Grapefruit Juice?
-Drug Interactions Are Numerous.
+Drug Interactions Are Numerous

-Medications can interact with all forms of grapefruit - the fresh fruit, juice or even the frozen concentrate can result in problems.
+- Medications can interact with all forms of grapefruit - the fresh fruit, juice or even the frozen concentrate can result in problems.

 What Causes These Dangerous Drug Interactions with Grapefruit?

 Grapefruit interactions can be dangerous because blood levels of an interacting drug may rise, potentially leading to side effects.

 Drug levels rise because grapefruit compounds known as furanocoumarins can block cytochrome P450 3A4 (CYP3A4) enzymes.
 These enzymes, involved in the metabolism of over 50 percent of all drugs, are needed to break down drugs for elimination from the body.